msimet/Stile/doc/systest_basics.rst

 >>> results = bright_star_shear(bright_star_data, galaxy_data)

-The plotting method returns a :class:`matplotlib.figure.Figure` instance that can be saved by :func`.savefig` or further altered if you like.
+The plotting method returns a :class:`matplotlib.figure.Figure` instance that can be saved by :func:`.savefig` or further altered if you like.

 The estimators are different depending on the type.
 Point-point estimates by default use the Landy-Szalay estimator: